Robinhood, AppLovin vault higher as the “inclusion effect” is in full force

 On the one hand, it’s understandable why a sudden announcement of inclusion — as came after the close Friday — would send shares higher.

-The committee at S&P Dow Jones Indices keeps such information tightly controlled until it is made public.
-When the news comes it means that a lot of money has to suddenly flow into these shares.
-Some $13 trillion in “indexed” assets are directly tied to directly mirroring the composition of the S&P 500.
-And an additional $7 trillion or so in assets like mutual funds are benchmarked — or measured against — the index.
+The committee at S&P Dow Jones Indices keeps such information tightly controlled until it’s made public.
+When the news comes, it means that a lot of money has to suddenly flow into these shares.
+Some $13 trillion in “indexed” assets directly mirror the composition of the S&P 500.
+And an additional $7 trillion or so in assets like mutual funds are benchmarked, or measured, against the index.

 In practice, many of these “benchmarked” funds come close to mirroring the index while making small modifications that they hope can generate some outperformance.
 (This is know as “closet indexing.”)